 There are all kinds of life insurance.
 I think.
 At least they advertise all kinds of life insurance.
 What kind should I get?

 For most people, the answer is something called term life insurance.
-That type of policy means you pay a premium every year for a certain number of years, typically 10, 20, or 30.
+That type of policy means you pay a premium every year for a certain number of years, typically 10-, 20-, or 30-years.
 It’s the same amount every year, determined when you get the policy.
-If you die during that period of time, the insurer pays the beneficiary (i.e., the person you told them to pay when you got the policy) a predetermined amount of money.
+If you die during that period of time, the insurer pays a predetermined amount of money the beneficiary (i.e., the person you told them to pay when you got the policy).
 If you don’t die, which is also nice, the insurance company keeps the money and you never see it again.
 It’s as simple as that.

 Term life insurance makes sense because it serves the most basic purpose of life insurance: It gives you peace of mind that your loved ones will not become destitute.
-And it does this at the lowest possible price.
+And it does this at the lowest possible price, during the years when you need it most — when you are in your prime working years and your family is growing.
 It’s so common, it’s what people generally mean when they say “life insurance.”

 Wealthsimple is investing on autopilot